 How Can this Initiative Benefit You and Your Company?

 According to the National Science and Math Initiative, sixty percent of the new jobs that will open in the 21st century will require skills possessed by only 20 percent of the current workforce.
-The MBI program is helping to fill some of the gaps currently found in rural Georgia STEM curriculums, thus helping to graduate students better prepared to pursue secondary education and careers in the vital STEM areas.
+The STEMstars program is helping to fill some of the gaps currently found in rural Georgia STEM curriculums, thus helping to graduate students better prepared to pursue secondary education and careers in the vital STEM areas.

 How Can You Help Sustain this STEM Initiative?

-We need you to become an MBI Sponsoring Partner.
+We need you to become an STEMstars Sponsoring Partner.
 Why?
 Because STEM enrichment, at any level, requires knowledge, dedication, equipment and supplies, all of which come at an economic cost too high for today’s already struggling rural school districts to handle alone.
 Becoming a Sponsoring Partner can help ensure today’s high school students receive the STEM education they need to succeed in today’s workforce.

 A variety of Sponsoring Partner levels are available: